getgud-io/cpp-getgud-sdk/README.md

 Once you've started a Match, you can now send actions to it.
 To add a batch of actions to a match, use the `SendActions` function.
+This is an async method which will not block the calling thread.

 ```cpp
 bool SendActions(std::deque<BaseActionData*> actions);